irbekrm/CV/README.md

 ## Irbe Krumina

 Aspiring developer who wants to tackle challenging projects, write quality software and master new skills.
-Currently actively looking for a job.
+Currently actively looking for a job

 ## Skills